-As you can see, these striking differences make the choice between a MacBook, MacBook Air, and a MacBook Pro easy indeed.
+As you can see, these striking differences make the choice between a MacBook, MacBook Air, MacBook Pro, and a MacBook Pro Retina easy indeed.
 To wit:

-The MacBook and MacBook Air models are designed for the traveler who appreciates minimum weight and size.
+- ✓ The MacBook and MacBook Air models are designed for the traveler who appreciates minimum weight and size.
 These folks see a laptop as a race car: nimble, with reduced weight and no unnecessary frills.
-(Think of a typical NASCAR entry: Who needs an expensive stereo or air conditioning?)

-The MacBook Pro is all about the brilliant Retina display, of course, and it's considerably faster than either the MacBook or the MacBook Air.
-The MacBook Pro appeals to presenters, graphics professionals, and video editors, who appreciate the higher-resolution display and the better performance.
+(Think of a typical NASCAR entry: Who needs an expensive stereo or air conditioning?) - ✓ The MacBook Pro Retina is all about the brilliant Retina display, of course, but it's also designed to be somewhat slimmer and lighter than a standard MacBook Pro.
+And it's considerably faster than either the MacBook or the MacBook Air.
+The Retina appeals to presenters, graphics professionals, and video editors, who appreciate the higher-resolution display and the direct HDMI output. - ✓ I highly recommend that you stick with the more conventional MacBook Pro if you don't mind the extra weight and prefer its additional versatility, including the standard set of ports and built-in optical drive.